-The Company will adopt IFRS commencing January 1, 2014.
-Its first set of financial statements prepared in accordance with IFRS will be for the quarter ending March 31, 2014, which will provide corresponding comparative financial information for 2013, including an opening statement of financial position as at January 1, 2013.
+The first set of IFRS financial statements prepared in accordance with IFRS will be for the quarter ending March 31, 2014, which will provide corresponding comparative financial information for 2013, including an opening statement of financial position as at January 1, 2013.

-Management does not expect that the transition to IFRS will affect the calculation of the Company's net assets or net equity value per Common Share.
-The primary impact of IFRS on the Company's financial statements will be in financial statement presentation and note disclosure.
-In addition, management believes that the conversion to IFRS will not materially affect the Company's business arrangements, systems, internal controls over financial reporting, or disclosure controls and procedures.
+IFRS will change to a certain degree the Company's financial statement presentation and will include additional note disclosure at the quarter ends and year end.

+Management believes that the conversion to IFRS will not materially affect the Company's business arrangements, systems, internal controls over financial reporting, or disclosure controls and procedures.